Dakar–Niger Railway: Privatization

-An accident, which happened on 13 May 2009, killed five and injured thirty-seven, when a Dakar bound train came off the tracks between Bala and Goudiry in Tambacounda Region, Senegal.
-Four carriages reportedly overturned, but no official cause has been determined.
+Despite Transrail's obligation to maintain a passenger service, they concentrated on the transport of goods.
+Many stations have been closed and the numbers of connections reduced, creating difficulties for isolated communities.
+Passenger services have been suspended since an accident on 13 May 2009 killed five and injured thirty-seven.
+A Dakar-bound train came off the tracks between Bala and Goudiry in Tambacounda Region, Senegal.
+Four carriages reportedly overturned, but no official cause was determined.